-This statement details our school trust use of pupil premium (and recovery premium for the 2021 to 2022 academic year) funding to help improve the attainment of our disadvantaged pupils.
+This statement details our school trust use of pupil premium (and recovery premium for the 2022 to 2023 academic year) funding to help improve the attainment of our disadvantaged pupils.

 It outlines our pupil premium strategy, how we intend to spend the funding in this academic year the effect that last year's spending of pupil premium had within our school trust is held on the individual websites of each of the individual schools within the Trust.
-2021 is the first year we have written a one school trust pupil premium strategy statement.